openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 ## Choosing a Feeder
 Here is a short description of the feeder types supported by OpenPnP:

-* ReferenceStripFeeder: A feeder that allows the user to place a cut piece of SMT tape on the machine.
+* **ReferenceStripFeeder**: A feeder that allows the user to place a cut piece of SMT tape on the machine.
 The feeder will advance along the tape and pick parts from it.
 Cover film must be removed manually.
 Supports vision for setup and part centering by referencing the holes in the tape.

   See [[ReferenceStripFeeder]]'s page for more information and help.

-* ReferenceDragFeeder: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
+* **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
 Basic vision for part center detection is also supported.

-* ReferenceTrayFeeder: Supports 2D arrays of parts in trays.
+* **ReferenceTrayFeeder**: Supports 2D arrays of parts in trays.
 Currently limited to trays that are aligned at 90 degrees in X and Y. Simple incremental pick, no vision.

-* ReferenceTubeFeeder: The simplest feeder which picks from the same location every time.
+* **ReferenceTubeFeeder**: The simplest feeder which picks from the same location every time.
 Intended to be used with a vibratory tube feeder that presents a part at the same location repeatedly.

-* ReferenceAutoFeeder: A basic auto feeder controller for feeders that feed on their own using hardware.
+* **ReferenceAutoFeeder**: A basic auto feeder controller for feeders that feed on their own using hardware.
 Uses a number of Actuators to perform feed operations.

   See [[ReferenceAutoFeeder]]'s page for more information and help.

-* ReferenceSlotAutoFeeder: A feeder slot system masquerading as a regular feeder.
+* **ReferenceSlotAutoFeeder**: A feeder slot system masquerading as a regular feeder.
 Using ReferenceSlotAutoFeeder you can configure slots on advanced feeder systems so that you can easily move feeders from slot to slot.
 Similar to the ReferenceAutoFeeder, it uses Actuators to trigger feeders.

   See [[ReferenceSlotAutoFeeder]]'s page for more information and help.